Kilthunox/-run/README.md

-# run
+# fn

-run is a simple CLI program written in c++ for Linux to macro shell scripts to aid in workflow automation. see [run-scripts](https://github.com/Kilthunox/run-scripts) for example automations.
+fn is a simple CLI program written in c++ for Linux to macro shell scripts to aid in workflow automation. see [run-scripts](https://github.com/Kilthunox/run-scripts) for example automations.